HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 For most homes, return vents filters are suggested.
 They typically won’t cause any damage to your HVAC system and are easy to install – there’s no need for an HVAC technician.

-Besides having a good primary filter, return vent filters can resolve this problem immediately upon placing one on the vent.
+Besides having a good primary filter, return vent filters can solve this problem immediately upon placing one on the vent.
 Check to ensure that your air conditioner doesn’t have issues with getting air through the vents in the first place; if so, the filter could block your airflow.
 Yet if your AC is in tip-top shape, it’s more than ready for a return vent filter upgrade.

 Here are some reasons why vent filters are recommended: